insected/bobbae_gcp-wiki/Syllabus.md

 You may not have enough time to go through everything in the [schedule](Schedules).
 The ordering of labs and lessons may change and require revisiting certain topics.
 The group projects require balancing self-directed execution of tasks and team work.
 The course content may change depending on the progress and composition of each class.

-## Example Schedules

-Review the [example 8 weeks schedules](  Schedules ) that can be presented using the materials described in this document.
-Each scheduled week is roughly equivalent to a chapter in this document.
-During the scheduled programs, there may be some weekly [Assignments](Assignments).